jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-05-one.md

-+++
+---
+heading: "Chapters 14, 39"
-title= "Part 5: The Supreme Tao or the One" heading= "Chapters 14, 39" date= 2021-09-24 image= "/covers/tao.jpg" description= "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements" linkb= "/research/laotzu/tao-te-ching/part-04-two-forces" linkbtext= "Yin Yang" linkf= "/research/laotzu/tao-te-ching/part-05-one" linkftext= "Brahma"
+title: "Part 5: The Supreme Tao or the One"
+description: "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 12
+icon: "/icons/laotzu.png"
+author: Lao Tzu
+---

 ## Chapter 14: The Supreme Tao or the One has Physical and Metaphysical Dimensions